IPhone SE (3rd generation): Camera

 The iPhone SE has a rear 12 MP camera with a single lens, similar to the single lens camera system of its predecessor, capable of recording 4K video at 24, 25, 30, or 60 fps, 1080p HD video at 25, 30 or 60 fps, or 720p HD video at 30 fps.
 The camera has an aperture of ƒ/1.8, autofocus, optical image stabilization, and a quad-LED True Tone flash.
 The phone can also take panoramas up to 63 MP, and shoot photos in burst mode.
 The front camera is 7 MP with an aperture of f/2.2 and autofocus, capable of shooting 1080p HD video at 25 or 30 fps and slow-motion video at 120 fps.

 The third-generation SE adds several camera functions enabled by the A15 Bionic.
 Like the 13 and 13 Pro, the rear camera supports Smart HDR 4.
 The rear camera also supports extended dynamic range video up to 30 fps, stereo recording and cinematic video stabilization.
 Both the front and rear cameras of the iPhone SE support Portrait mode and Portrait Lighting.
 The SE's implementation of Portrait mode only natively supports images of humans, as the hardware does not produce depth maps through the use of focus pixels and instead relies on software-based machine learning.
 Like the 13 and 13 Pro, Portrait mode has depth control and an advanced bokeh effect (blurring effect of the out-of-focus background around the portrait).
 The third-generation SE supports Deep Fusion and Photographic Styles, but lacks support for some features such as Night Mode and Cinematic mode due to older sensor hardware.

 Battery

-The third generation of the iPhone SE features a 2,018 mAh battery, up from 1,821 mAh on the predecessor.
+The third generation of the iPhone SE features a 2,018 mA⋅h battery, up from 1,821 mA⋅h on its predecessor.
 According to Apple, this enables an offline video playback time of 15 hours, up from 13 hours.
 This brings it up to par with the older but more expensive iPhone 12 Mini.

 Software

-The iPhone SE was originally supplied with iOS 15.4.
+The iPhone SE (3rd generation) was originally supplied with iOS 15.4 at release, and was eligible to update to iOS 16 beginning in September 2022.
+The latest version of iOS compatible with the third-generation iPhone SE, as of September 2025, is iOS 26.

-The navigation gestures stay the same as they were on the iPhones before the iPhone X.
+The navigation gestures are the same as they were on iPhone models prior to the iPhone X.